How to Cast to Roku TV

 For more details, see our full guide to casting from iPhone to TV.

-Roku does support screen mirroring via Miracast (from Android phones and Windows PCs), but casting with CastBrowser is a fundamentally better experience for watching videos.
+If you've searched for how to screencast to a Roku device, it's worth understanding the difference between screen mirroring and video casting — because they work very differently.
+Roku does support screen mirroring via Miracast (from Android phones and Windows PCs), but casting with CastBrowser gives a fundamentally better experience for watching videos.
 Here's why:

 CastBrowser (Video Casting)